gerardjoreilly/gerardjoreilly.github.io/_pages/about.md

 ## News
 <ul>
+<li> <b>09/07/2023</b> - Gerard and Savvinos Aristeidou gave several presentations at ICASP14 - 14th International Conference on Applications of Statistics and Probability in Civil Engineering in Dublin, Ireland.
+Check out the publications sections for the full papers and presentations.[<a href="http://gerardjoreilly.github.io/files/Photos/icasp-gerard-1.JPG">Photo 1</a>] [<a href="http://gerardjoreilly.github.io/files/Photos/icasp-gerard-2.JPG">Photo 2</a>][<a href="http://gerardjoreilly.github.io/files/Photos/icasp-gerard-4.JPG">Photo 3</a>] [<a href="http://gerardjoreilly.github.io/files/Photos/icasp-savvinos.jpg">Photo 4</a>]</li>

-<li> <b>16/6/2023</b> - Gerard gave a presentation on "Myths and fallacies in performance-based earthquake engineering: Ode to Nigel" at the 49th Risk, Hazard and Uncertainty Workshop in Hydra, Greece [<a href="http://gerardjoreilly.github.io/files/Presentations/OReilly_Gerard_Hydra_2023_public.pdf">Presentation</a>][<a href="http://gerardjoreilly.github.io/files/Photos/hydra-group.JPG">Photo 1</a>] [<a href="http://gerardjoreilly.github.io/files/Photos/hydra-2.JPG">Photo 2</a>][<a href="http://gerardjoreilly.github.io/files/Photos/hydra-3.JPG">Photo 3</a>]</li>
+<li> <b>16/06/2023</b> - Gerard gave a presentation on "Myths and fallacies in performance-based earthquake engineering: Ode to Nigel" at the 49th Risk, Hazard and Uncertainty Workshop in Hydra, Greece [<a href="http://gerardjoreilly.github.io/files/Presentations/OReilly_Gerard_Hydra_2023_public.pdf">Presentation</a>][<a href="http://gerardjoreilly.github.io/files/Photos/hydra-group.JPG">Photo 1</a>] [<a href="http://gerardjoreilly.github.io/files/Photos/hydra-2.JPG">Photo 2</a>][<a href="http://gerardjoreilly.github.io/files/Photos/hydra-3.JPG">Photo 3</a>]</li>

 <li> <b>15/06/2023</b> - New paper published in Earthquake Spectra on "A ground motion model for orientation-independent inelastic spectral displacements from shallow crustal earthquakes" [<a href="http://gerardjoreilly.github.io/files/Journal/aristeidou-et-al-2023-a-ground-motion-model-for-orientation-independent-inelastic-spectral-displacements-from-shallow.pdf">Paper</a>][<a href="https://journals.sagepub.com/doi/10.1177/87552930231180228">Link</a>] </li>

-<li> <b>12/6/2023</b> - Al Mouayed Bellah Nafeh gave a presentation on "Fragility function uncertainty quantification in infilled RC frame buildings" as part of his PhD thesis work at COMPDYN 2023 - 9th ECCOMAS Thematic Conference on Computational Methods in Structural Dynamics and Earthquake Engineering, Athens, Greece [<a href="http://gerardjoreilly.github.io/files/Conference/Nafeh_O'Reilly_UncertaintyQuantification.pdf">Paper</a>][<a href="http://gerardjoreilly.github.io/files/Presentations/COMPDYN2023_Nafeh.pdf">Presentation</a>] </li>
+<li> <b>12/06/2023</b> - Al Mouayed Bellah Nafeh gave a presentation on "Fragility function uncertainty quantification in infilled RC frame buildings" as part of his PhD thesis work at COMPDYN 2023 - 9th ECCOMAS Thematic Conference on Computational Methods in Structural Dynamics and Earthquake Engineering, Athens, Greece [<a href="http://gerardjoreilly.github.io/files/Conference/Nafeh_O'Reilly_UncertaintyQuantification.pdf">Paper</a>][<a href="http://gerardjoreilly.github.io/files/Presentations/COMPDYN2023_Nafeh.pdf">Presentation</a>] </li>

 <li> <b>25/05/2023</b> - Gerard organised and chaired the 2023 General Assembly meeting of the ERIES project in Thessaloniki, Greece.
 For more information about the meeting and the project activities, see the <a href="https://eries.eu/ga-meeting-2023/">project website</a> and the <a href="https://www.linkedin.com/company/eries-engineering-research-infrastructures-for-european-synergies/">LinkedIn page</a> [<a href="http://gerardjoreilly.github.io/files/Photos/eries-ga-2023.JPEG">Photo</a>]</li>